 The idea is paramount, but sketch out how you plan to write the article (or shoot your photo-series / video), tell us what sources you are planning to use, and what conclusions you think you’ll draw.
 Also, why it’s relevant today for a wider European audience.
 Make us care.

-Accepted formats: feature articles, essays, photo series, podcasts, videos, poems, and cartoons.
+Accepted formats: short profiles, feature articles, longer essays, photo series, podcasts, videos, poems, and cartoons.

 ** We get particularly excited about interviews with outstanding people, and infographics / data-journalism.**

 We’re not looking for anything that consists of only your opinion or that’s too academic

 Are We Europe is a quarterly publication.
 For each issue, we will commission articles and photo series from the best young journalists in Europe.
 The focus is on in-depth, long-form journalism that captures the theme of each issue.
 We’re not interested in hard news, but rather in original and well-researched background stories that shed light on the most important issues in Europe today.